-Production incentive that bases on 25 % case rebate of the spend in Finland will be introduced in the beginning of 2017 for fictional feature films, documentary films and serial fiction and animation productions.
-Production incentive is administered by Tekes, the Finnish Funding Agency for Innovation.
+The production incentive based on a 25 % cash rebate of the spend in Finland was introduced at the beginning of 2017 for fiction feature films, documentaries, serial fiction, and animation productions.
+The production incentive is administered by Tekes, the Finnish Funding Agency for Innovation.

-Disbursement may be applied by Finnish and foreign production companies, production service companies or other companies chosen in the audiovisual industry that produce an agreed portion of the production.
-Entities excluded from application include television companies or companies in which a television company has an at least 15% interest; government, municipal or parochial authorities or institutions; companies in which the State is a majority holder, or other, similar organisations or institutions.
+Finnish and foreign production companies, production service companies or other select companies in the audiovisual industry that produce an agreed portion of the production may apply for disbursement.
+Entities excluded from applying include television companies or companies in which a television company has a minimum 15% stake; government, municipal or parochial authorities or institutions; companies in which the State is a majority holder, or other, similar organisations or institutions.

-The disbursement covers a maximum of 25% of the costs eligible for support of a production completed entirely or partly in Finland.
-Eligible costs include costs incurred from the production of an audiovisual work, including pre- and post-production, in Finland.
-Tekes will approve costs from the date when the application was registered at Tekes.
+The disbursement covers a maximum of 25% of the costs eligible for support in a production completed entirely or partly in Finland.
+Eligible costs include costs incurred from the production of an audiovisual work, including pre and post-production, in Finland.
+Tekes will approve costs starting from the date when the application was registered at Tekes.
 Tekes will pay the disbursement against actual costs.

 - Serial fiction written for the screen

 Applications may be submitted at any time.
-Applications will be handled in the order they arrive.
-Productions must fulfil the requirements set for production incentives.
+Applications will be processed in the order they arrive.
+Productions must fulfil the requirements outlined for production incentives.
 Disbursement constitutes discretionary support.

 - Advertisements and marketing productions

-- Reality TV, talk show or soap operas
+- Reality TV, talk shows or soap operas

 - Music videos or recordings of musical events